 RSI stands for Relative Strength Index.
 I don’t want to bring its formula here, not to make the life too complicated.
 Its formula has no importance.
-The only important thing is that we know how to use the indicator to pick the setups.
+The only important thing is that we know how to use the indicator to pick the trade setups.
 It is the same with the other indicators too.
-I have been using the Bollinger Bands for over 20 years.
+I have been using Bollinger Bands for over 20 years.
 It has helped me to pick too many strong setups and make a lot of money, but still I don’t know what its formula is exactly.
 The formula doesn’t work for me.
 I should only know how to use the indicator.

-Like support and resistance lines.
-Like the support and resistance lines that we plot on the price graph, the RSI support and resistance lines can also be tested, broken and retested.
-This RSI great feature becomes even more interesting when you know that sometimes RSI support/resistance breakout occurs one or two candlesticks before the price support/resistance breakout.
+Like support and resistance lines that we plot on the price graph, RSI support and resistance lines can also be tested, broken and retested.
+This RSI’s great feature becomes even more interesting when you know that sometimes RSI support/resistance breakout occurs one or two candlesticks before price’s support/resistance breakout.
 And this feature can be used as the leading signal indicating that the price support or resistance will be broken very soon too.
 It helps us get ready to take a position before the price support/resistance breakout.

 2014.05.08 candlestick formed a very strong bearish engulfing pattern on EUR/USD daily chart.
-In addition to strong bearish engulfing that this candlestick formed, its upper shadow also broke out of the Bollinger upper Band very strongly.
+In addition to strong bearish engulfing that this candlestick formed, its upper shadow also broke out of Bollinger Upper Band very strongly.

-I went short after the 2014.05.08 candlestick close and while the next candlestick was forming.
-I did this just based on the bearish engulfing pattern that the 2014.05.08 candlestick formed, not based on anything else.
+I went short after 2014.05.08 candlestick close and while the next candlestick was forming.
+I did this just based on the bearish engulfing pattern that 2014.05.08 candlestick formed, not based on anything else.
 However, those traders that such a candlestick pattern is not enough for them to go short, were waiting for another trade setup which was the breakout of the the support line that was already formed on the EUR/USD daily chart.

 Here is another example:

-RSI has some other good and useful features that I will describe in other articles.
+RSI has some other good and useful features that I will describe in other articles: